pavelsolis/pavelsolis.github.io/research.md

 "**Does the Exchange Rate Respond to Monetary Policy in Emerging Markets?
 Evidence from Mexico**," *Working Paper (Submitted)*, 2020. <!-- (Paper &#124; Slides &#124; Data &#124; Code) -->

 <details>
-  <summary> The exchange rate response to the policy rate can only be perceived with intraday but not with daily data. </summary>
+  <summary> The exchange rate response to the policy rate can be perceived with intraday but not with daily data. </summary>

 &nbsp;